Use these Web resources to help you find your African-American ancestors.

 Features 600 articles, along with historical film clips and audio recordings, hundreds of photographs and other images, related links and more.

-Scroll down on its record search pilot site to find Freedman's Bank records and Freedmens Bureau records from Virginia.
-Click on a database title to search those records.
+Search here to find Freedman's Bank records and Freedmens Bureau records from Virginia.

 The Freedmen's Bureau Online

 Search records from the Bureau of Refugees, Freedmen and Abandoned Lands, established by the US War Department in 1865 to help freed slaves get on their feet.
 The bureau kept records on marriages, crimes and labor, as well as land abandoned by Confederate owners after the war.
 The site also points you to related Web sites with Freedmen's Bureau information.

 Frequently updated compilation of African genealogy-related Internet mailing lists, along with descriptions and instructions on how to join each list.

 A digital collection of advertisements for runaway and captured slaves and servants in 18th- and 19th-century Virginia newspapers.